simeononsecurity/simeononsecurity.ch/content/articles/reviving-old-servers_-tips-for-upgrading-legacy-systems/index.en.md

 * **Communication**: Establish open lines of communication among team members to facilitate collaboration and information sharing.
 * **Skills and Expertise**: Ensure that team members possess the necessary skills and expertise to handle the specific tasks involved in the upgrade.
-* **Collaboration**: Foster a collaborative environment where team members can work together to overcome challenges and find innovative solutions.
+* **Collaboration**: build a collaborative environment where team members can work together to overcome challenges and find innovative solutions.

 By building a strong and diverse team, organizations can increase the chances of a successful upgrade and minimize the risks associated with legacy system modernization.